 Today, as the premier nonfiction video network, VC supports and connects all professionals working at this creative intersection — those pushing boundaries behind the camera to make an outsize impact in front of it.

-Fast forward a few years; after a dozen local chapters launched, hundreds of industry gatherings produced, thousands of strategic connections (and friendships) forged, innumerable jobs filled and documentaries created, and with the integral help of journalists and filmmakers around the world, VC incorporated as a nonprofit in 2017 and began its transformation into the global media organization it is today.
+After a dozen local chapters launched, hundreds of industry gatherings produced, thousands of strategic connections (and friendships) forged, innumerable jobs filled and films made, and with the integral help of journalists and filmmakers around the world, VC incorporated as a nonprofit in 2016 and began its transformation into the global media organization it is today.

 Become part of VC's growing global network of talented nonfiction video storytellers.